“Kama Ike” Pond

 The Legend of Kama-Ike and Nata-Ike

-A long time ago, two giant snakes – a couple – inhabited Mukou-Ike, on the border of Shinshu and Echigo (now Nagano & Niigata respectively).
-These snakes’ devilry often annoyed the local people.
-To stop their malicious behavior, villagers threw their excreta into the lake.
-Soon, the two snakes struggled out of the lake; the male climbed onto a firewood stack, which the villagers set fire to as soon as they found the him there.
+Long, long ago, two giant snakes inhabited Muko-Ike, on the border of Shinshu and Echigo (now known as Nagano & Niigata respectively).
+The snakes’ devilry often annoyed the local people, so in order to pay them back for their frequent mischief, villagers began to dump their sewage into the lake.
+Not long after, the two snakes struggled out of the lake.
+The male climbed onto a nearby firewood stack, which the villagers quickly set fire to as soon as they found him there.
 Seeing this horrible sight, the female snake fled tearfully towards Lake Nojiri.
-Her tears created Inkyo-Ike, Nata-Ike and Kama-Ike.
+The tears she cried as she hastily escaped created the trio of ponds now known as Inkyo-Ike, Nata-Ike and Kama-Ike.

 |Access||From the “Otari Onsen Intersection” on Route 148, turn onto Route 114 heading toward Mt.
 Amakazari.
 Continue approximately 1 km past the turn for the campground to arrive at Kama-Ike.

 *About 20 minutes by car from Route 148.

 |Hiking Trails||Kama-Ike Beech Tree Hiking Trail: 1 hour 40 minutes